Ed has designed an exceedingly tiny spindle: the Bee Hummingbird.

 In 2017, after countless attempts and years of trying Ed Jenkins was finally able to achieve his dream of making a super tiny spindle ranging in weight 2 – 6 grams that is balanced and spins well, albeit for a short duration.

-Each Bee will come in a little container with one extra shaft, and an earring shaft/post.
+Each Bee will come in a little container with one extra shaft, and an earring shaft/post so you can wear your Bee as an earring!

 Please Note the following 2 important facts: